 To put it simply

-Crashpad_Handler is the silent but hardworking part of your computer that helps keep your applications running smoothly.
-It’s an important player that mostly goes unnoticed, doing its job quietly until something goes wrong.
-The key thing to remember is that Crashpad is not a virus or malware; it’s generally safe.
-If you keep running into issues or are worried about something, it’s always wise to get advice from professionals or trusted online groups.
+Crashpad_Handler is the silent but hardworking part of your computer that helps keep your applications running correctly.
+It’s an important process that mostly goes unnoticed, doing its job quietly until something goes wrong.
+The key thing to know is that Crashpad is not actually a virus or malware; it’s generally safe.
+If you keep running into issues or are worried about something, you can try turning off the crash reports feature of the app you’re having problems with.